EPIC-guide/epic-guide.github.io/README.md

 # EPIC Guide
 Guidebook for IC PhD life at EPFL.
 Visit the guide [here](https://epic-guide.github.io)!

 This guide is put together by EDIC PhD students of all years and from different labs, to help you navigate through your research career at EPFL.
+The current maintainer is @shardulc.

 We try to keep the guide up to date, but if you notice any inconsistencies please tell us at [epic@groupes.epfl.ch](mailto:epic@groupes.epfl.ch), or make a pull request to this repository.
 For the guide to grow and stay current over time, we need **you** to contribute!